Academic Speaker Series & Exhibits

 October 21: OUR TIMES by Rakhshān Banietemad.
 This documentary by Iran’s esteemed filmmaker follows a group of young men and women as they campaign for the reform-minded Khatami.
 Rakhshan Banietemad (1954, Tehran, Iran) was one of the first women to make films after the Iranian Revolution of 1979.
 She is now the foremost woman director in her country, enjoying both national and international renown.
 Banietemad extends the boundaries of officially permitted imagination.
 Her work appeals to women in her own country and beyond, subtly researching and presenting womanhood and moving people’s hearts and minds.
 While never alienating the mainstream audience, her films have a distincly female perspective, a strong sympathy with the feminist cause and a preoccupation with female sensibility and the role of women in love and society.
 But Bani-Etemad does not want to be called a feminist, since she fears being confined by ideology.
 She is an artist first, and she needs the freedom to explore and explain positions that may not be placed high on the feminist agenda.
 The result is a true change of attitude through art.

 October 22, 5PM, Blow 201: BUDJANG Film Screening and Q&A with Director Rhadem Musawah.
 Rhadem Musawa is a Filipino Moro Indigenous filmmaker and human rights activist.
 His latest film, BUDJANG, highlights the LGBTQ community in his home state of Mindanao.
 The 30 minute film is followed by a Zoom Q&A with Musawa.
 There will be a reception with food to-go.
 Please register through this link; the first 35 registrants will be able to attend in person, with the following registrants receiving a Zoom link.
 (Co-presented with The W&M Rainbow Coalition, AMES: Asian & Middle Eastern Studies-Global Studies, Government, 1693 Scholars, Global Research Initiative, International Justice Lab, and the Center for Student Diversity)

-November 16, 330-430PM: GOODBYE MOTHER director Trinh Dinh Le Minh in an Artist Talk with Professor Francis Tanglao Aguas.
-(Click Here for Online Screening via ROKU).
+November 16, 3-4PM: GOODBYE MOTHER director Trinh Dinh Le Minh in an Artist Talk with Professor Francis Tanglao Aguas.
+(Watch the Online Screening via ROKU).
 Van, the heir of a Vietnamese clan, returns home for the move of his father's tomb.
 The family is surprised to find him going with a Vietnamese American named Ian.
 No one knows Ian is Van's boyfriend and they plan to come out to Van's widowed mother.
 The Artist Talk and Q&A with filmmaker Trinh Dinh Le Minh is a ZOOM event through this registration link.

 A close collaboration with Steve Prince, Director for Community Engagement at the Muscarelle Museum of Art, and Asian Centennial Fine Arts Fellow Roberto Jamora, the goal of the Centennial Art Fellowship project is to expand the coverage and inclusion of art from Asian, Pacific Islander and Middle Eastern artists.
 Holistically, it seeks to diversify art creation and exhibition not only at W&M but also in the historical triangle area and the entire Commonwealth of Virginia.